Petrol cars – should you sell?

 That’s not long enough to see much benefit from a more economical diesel car, and may cause your diesel particulate filter to clog up – leading to expensive repair bills.

-Petrol is also better for small cars, which make up the most popular models on UK roads.
-At the end of 2018, the top five cars on UK roads were the Ford Fiesta (1.5 million), Ford Focus (1.3 million), Vauxhall Corsa (1.1 million) Volkswagen Golf (1.0 million), and Vauxhall Astra (0.9 million).
+Petrol is also better for small cars, which make up the most popular models on UK roads – such as Ford Fiesta, Ford Focus, Vauxhall Corsa, Volkswagen Golf, and Vauxhall Astra.

 If you’re looking for a performance sports car, then the responsiveness of a petrol engine can definitely be a more enjoyable choice.